godotengine/godot-docs/tutorials/viewports/custom_postprocessing.rst

     You can also render your Viewports separately without nesting them like this.
 You just need to use two Viewports and to render them one after the other.

-Besides the node structure, the steps are the the same as with the single-pass post-processing shader.
+Besides the node structure, the steps are the same as with the single-pass post-processing shader.

 As an example, you could write a full screen Gaussian blur effect by attaching the following pieces of code to each of the :ref:`ViewportContainers <class_ViewportContainer>`.
 The order in which you apply the shaders